-Section 16 - Compliance declarations by registered building practitioners
+Section 15 - Compliance declarations by registered building practitioners

+UDIA supports the requirement that a building practitioner must provide a compliance certificate prior to an occupation certificate being issued.
 This requirement provides certifiers with a much-needed chain of responsibility, which UDIA has long advocated for as a mechanism to provide greater accountability.